Investigators found fire and safety hazards on land under I-10 in Los Angeles before arson fire

 No injuries were reported in the fire, but at least 16 homeless people living in an encampment there were taken to shelters.

 An estimated 300,000 vehicles use the stretch of freeway daily, which runs east-west across the heart of the metropolis and connects with other major highways.
-The city has urged people to avoid the area, take buses and trains or work from home.
+The city has been urging people to avoid the area, take buses and trains or work from home.